kumakichi/easy_rust_chs/README.md

 NOW
 ```

-输入。`cargo run LOWERCASE Does this work too?`
+输入:`cargo run LOWERCASE Does this work too?`

 ```text
 does